Few-Shot Prompting Guide: When Examples Beat Instructions

 How Many Shots Do You Need?

-The exception is classification tasks with many categories.
-If you have 10 categories, you may need 1 example per category (10 shots) to achieve reliable classification.
+Classification tasks with many categories are an exception.
+If you have 10 categories, you may need 1 example for each category.
+That means 10 shots to get reliable results.

 Few-Shot + sinc-LLM: The Best of Both Worlds

-Few-shot prompting and 6-band decomposition are complementary, not competing techniques.
+Few-shot prompting and 6-band decomposition work together.
+They are not competing techniques.
 In the sinc-LLM framework, few-shot examples go in the DATA band (n=2):

 x(t) = Σ x(nT) · sinc((t - nT) / T)